-The Performance Improvement Plan (PIP) is designed to facilitate constructive discussion between a staff member and his or her supervisor and to clarify the exact work performance they must improve.
+A PIP is designed to facilitate constructive discussion between a staff member and their supervisor and to clarify the exact work performance requiring improvement.

-It is implemented, at the discretion of the manager, when it becomes necessary to help a staff member improve his or her performance.
-The manager, with input from the affected employee, develops an improvement plan; the purpose of the activities outlined is to help the employee to attain the desired level of performance.
+It is implemented, at the discretion of the manager, when it becomes necessary to help a staff member improve their performance.
+The manager, with input from the affected employee, develops an improvement plan; the purpose of the goals outlined is to help the employee to attain the desired level of performance.

-The PIP differs from the Performance Development Planning (PDP) process in the amount and quantity of the detail.
+The PIP differs from the performance development planning (PDP) process in the amount and quantity of detail.
 Assuming an employee is already participating in the company-wide PDP process, the format and the expectation of the PIP should enable the manager and staff member to communicate with a higher degree of clarity about specific expectations.

-In all cases, it is recommended that the manager's manager and the Human Resources department review the plan.
-This will ensure that employees experience consistent and fair treatment across the departments and across the company.
+In all cases, it is recommended that the manager's supervisor and human resources (HR) review the plan for objective feedback and approval.
+This will ensure employees experience consistent, fair treatment across all departments in the company.

-The supervisor should review the following six items with the employee when using the document.
+Prior to beginning the PIP, the supervisor should review the following six items with the employee to ensure the plan is clearly understood:

 - State the exact performance that must be improved; be specific and cite examples.